taisprestes01/tiktok-uploader/README.md

 CLIENT_SECRET=your_secret
 ```

 Woohoo!
-All set, let’s run it 🚀
+All set, let's run it 🚀

 ---